flypenguin/hugo-flypenguin-de/content/post/2019/2019-08-31-the-4-ways-of-returning-data-from-an-azure-function.md

 ---
 Why have one if you can have many?
 Well, beats me, but I thought I'd collect them here so I have my personal reference. **Disclaimer:** This is only for JavaScript based functions (most of the examples on the MS pages are C#).

-So, most of them have to do with the file <span class="lang:default decode:true crayon-inline ">function.json</span>  file:
+So, most of them have to do with the file `function.json`  file:

 ```
 {